Apr 07 2021

-Mark has also served as national product defense counsel for a manufacturer of compressed gas cylinders and gasoline cans.
+Mark was national product defense counsel for a manufacturer of compressed gas cylinders and gasoline cans.
 He has handled or supervised hundreds of cases involving injuries, property damage, or deaths associated with fires, explosions, and carbon monoxide exposure.

-As an adjunct to product litigation, Mark counsels individual business clients and trade associations on product liability prevention, the development of effective and defensible warnings and instructions, recalls, warranty limitations and defense, Consumer Product Safety Commission reporting obligations, standards development, and related matters.
+As an adjunct to product litigation, Mark counsels individual business clients and trade associations on: product liability prevention; the development of effective and defensible warnings and instructions; recalls; warranty limitations and defense; Consumer Product Safety Commission reporting obligations; national product standards development; and related matters.

 - University of Michigan, J.D., cum laude, 1981